Frequently Asked Questions

 This refers to adults who are eligible for Medicaid under the Affordable Care Act expansion (income up to approximately 138% of the federal poverty level).

-How do I know if I am excluded ?
+How do I know if I am excluded?

 - American Indian/Alaska Native

-- Inmates of a public institution
+- Inmate of a public institution (e.g., jail, prison)

 - People in a drug or alcohol rehabilitation or treatment program